 However, aside from the end result, I've discovered one major benefit to setting yourself a project: it's an incredibly effective way of beating creative lulls and boosting motivation.
 When you force yourself to work systematically and with intent, rather than spontaneously, it often brings about a spike in inspiration.

-One of the great things about street photography is its randomness—finding stories in scenes you stumble across and creating moments from the everyday.
+One of the great things about street photography is its randomness - finding stories in scenes you stumble across and creating moments from the everyday.
 Limiting yourself to specific rules makes things trickier, but it also gives you a clear path to follow.

 Sometimes I get what can only be described as 'cloudiness.'
 The world feels almost too busy to find meaningful scenes and stories.
 Limiting your view to certain guidelines helps dissolve that cloud and brings focus back to your work.
+But it's important to note that projects aren't just for the down days.